benoitfragit/pocketVox/README.md

 * In C object oriented (GObject, GLib) using autotools
 * In Python by heriting the Module class from the Pocketvox package

-A first basic C example of how building a little application is disponible [here](https://github.com/benoitfragit/pocketVox/blob/master/src/main.c)

 **HOW IT WORKS ?**
 =================